What is a Scientific Theory?

 The theory provides predictive power for further exploration and study

-1. The brain is the organ of the mind.
+- The brain is the organ of the mind

-2. The mind is composed of multiple distinct, innate faculties.
+- The mind is composed of multiple distinct, innate faculties

-3. Because they are distinct, each faculty must have a separate seat or “organ” in the brain.
+- Because they are distinct, each faculty must have a separate seat or “organ” in the brain

-4. The size of an organ, other things being equal, is a measure of its power.
+- The size of an organ, other things being equal, is a measure of its power

-5. The shape of the brain is determined by the development of the various organs.
+- The shape of the brain is determined by the development of these various organs

-6. As the skull takes its shape from the brain, the surface of the skull can be read as an accurate index of psychological aptitudes and tendencies.
+- As the skull takes its shape from the brain, the surface of the skull can be read as an accurate index of psychological aptitudes and tendencies

 Given these premises, there is a logic to the science.
-But as medicine and biology and psychology emerged as true sciences, phrenology was soon seen to be a fallacy.
+But as medicine and biology and psychology emerged as true sciences, phrenology was soon seen as a fallacy.
 The premises didn’t hold.
 New facts didn’t fit into the theory.
-Predictions based on what was ‘known’ weren’t found to be true.
-Today, phrenology is a curiosity that is tossed into the history bin.
+Predictions based on what was ‘known’ were found to be wanting as much as they were found accurate.
+Today, phrenology is a curiosity tossed into the history bin.

 Must a Theory Be Proved?

 What does it mean for a theory to be proved?
-The fact is that we are never done with a theory.
+In truth, by definition, we are never done with a theory.
 Or with anything in science, for that matter.
 Every experiment or observation or equation adds to or detracts from the general idea.
 It’s more accurate to say that we build confidence in a theory.
 Still, there was a time when serious and respected scientists measured skulls with a high confidence in their ‘results.’
 Did that make it true?
 No. Continued and further research and observation finally showed that there was no merit to the idea and it fell from use.

 Nor is a theory a fact.
 It is an observation about a collection of facts.
 So it cannot be proved like a syllogism.
 The National Center for Science Education answers this misunderstanding with the following correction: